MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 You can use the **Aggregate** transformation to calculate an aggregation (**Sum**, **Minimum**, **Maximum**, or **Average**) every time a new event occurs over a period of time.
 This operation also allows you to filter or slice the aggregation based on other dimensions in your data.
 You can have one or more aggregations in the same transformation.

 To add an aggregation, select the transformation icon.
-Then connect an input, select the aggregation, add any filter or slice dimensions, and select the period of time over which the aggregation will be calculated.
+Then connect an input, select the aggregation, add any filter or slice dimensions, and choose the period of time when you want to calculate the aggregation.
 In this example, we're calculating the sum of the toll value by the state where the vehicle is from over the last 10 seconds.

 ![Screenshot that shows configuration of the Aggregate transformation.](media/dataflows-streaming/dataflows-streaming-11.png)

 To add another aggregation to the same transformation, select **Add aggregate function**.
-Keep in mind that the filter or slice will apply to all aggregations in the transformation.
+Keep in mind that the filter or slice applies to all aggregations in the transformation.

 ### Join

 Use the **Join** transformation to combine events from two inputs based on the field pairs that you select.
-If you don't select a field pair, the join will be based on time by default.
+If you don't select a field pair, the join is based on time by default.
 The default is what makes this transformation different from a batch one.

 As with regular joins, you have different options for your join logic:

-- **Inner join**: Include only records from both tables where the pair matches.
+* **Inner join**: Include only records from both tables where the pair matches.
 In this example, that's where the license plate matches both inputs.
-- **Left outer join**: Include all records from the left (first) table and only the records from the second one that match the pair of fields.
-If there's no match, the fields from the second input will be blank.
+* **Left outer join**: Include all records from the left (first) table and only the records from the second one that match the pair of fields.
+If there's no match, the fields from the second input are set blank.

 To select the type of join, select the icon for the preferred type on the side pane.

 Finally, select over what period of time you want the join to be calculated.
 In this example, the join looks at the last 10 seconds.
-Keep in mind that longer the period is, the less frequent the output is--and the more processing resources you'll use for the transformation.
+Keep in mind that longer the period is, the less frequent the output is--and the more processing resources you use for the transformation.

 By default, all fields from both tables are included.
 Prefixes left (first node) and right (second node) in the output help you differentiate the source.

 ![Screenshot that shows configuration of the Join transformation.](media/dataflows-streaming/dataflows-streaming-12.png)

 ### Group by

 Use the **Group by** transformation to calculate aggregations across all events within a certain time window.
-You have the option to group by the values in one or more fields.
+You can group by the values in one or more fields.
 It's similar to the **Aggregate** transformation but provides more options for aggregations.
 It also includes more complex time-window options.
 Also similar to **Aggregate**, you can add more than one aggregation per transformation.

 The aggregations available in this transformation are: **Average**, **Count**, **Maximum**, **Minimum**, **Percentile** (continuous and discrete), **Standard Deviation**, **Sum**, and **Variance**.